horsemaker/neogcamp-levelZero-only-concepts/lecture-1-introduction-to-cli/README.md

 ## Styling
 ### Chalk
-- [<code>Chalk</code>](https://www.npmjs.com/package/chalk) module in Node.js is the third-party module that is used for styling the format of text and allows us to create our own themes in the node.js project.
+- [<code>Chalk</code>](https://www.npmjs.com/package/chalk) module in Node.js is the third-party module that is used for styling the format of text and allows us to create our themes in the node.js project.
 - To use <code>chalk</code>,module we need to first install it by running the below command line:
 <pre> npm install chalk</pre>
 - How to use <code>chalk</code>?